SPEE advocaten & mediation

 g.
 The contract will be performed exclusively for the benefit of the client.
 No third party may derive any rights from the work thus carried out.

 h.
 Notwithstanding Book 6 Article 89 of the Dutch Civil Code, any right of claim will expire twelve months after the client first knew, or ought to have known, of the liability.
 If it is not possible to establish such a point in time, then any right of claim will in any event expire twenty-four months after the date of the most recent invoice in the file to which the claim relates.

-7. Legal aid granted by the Legal Aid Board
+7. Firm does not perform work on the basis of legal aid granted by the Legal Aid Board

 8. The Dutch Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van witwassen en financiering van terrorisme, WWFT)

 a.
-All contracts between the client and the firm are governed by Dutch law.
+The legal relationship between the client and the firm are solely governed by Dutch law.